 The role of the internal audit (IA) team has changed dramatically from a policing body to one that is expected to add value to the business with effective controls at an optimum cost.

-To support internal audit teams in achieving their business partnering goals, Genpact's unique remote site audit delivery model and internal audit methodology based on our Lean Six Sigma principles enhance internal controls, improve processes, and help clients achieve wider assurance cost-effectively.
+To support internal audit teams, Genpact offers a unique remote site audit delivery model and internal audit methodology to enhance internal controls, improve processes, and help clients achieve wider assurance cost-effectively.

-Genpact designs, transforms, and runs end-to-end assurance programs for clients through an effective mix of on-site and offshore delivery models, data analytics, and Lean Six Sigma methodologies.
-We serve leading corporations around the globe through a single team, which enables us to offer unrivaled process and controls benchmarking, and best practices.
+Our internal audit solutions draw on Genpact’s Lean DigitalSM approach that harnesses design-thinking methods, Lean principles, digital technologies and analytics, and deep domain expertise.
+Combined with on-site and offshore delivery models, our approach serves leading corporations around the globe through a single team, which enables us to offer unrivaled process and controls benchmarking, and best practices.

 - Risk assessments and the development of risk-based audit plans

-- Evaluation of the effectiveness of risk management and internal audit programs
+- Evaluation of risk management and internal audit effectiveness

 - Assessments to determine the security, integrity, availability, and reliability of critical information, both financial and operational